Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

-**Gff file of the manual detected TSS:** If gff file of the manual detected TSSs can be provided, ``tsspredator`` can merge the manual detected TSSs and TSSpredator predicted ones.
+**Gff file of the manual detected TSS:** If gff file of the manual detected TSSs can be provided, ``tss_processing`` can merge the manual detected TSSs and TSSpredator predicted ones.

 **Gff file of transcript:** If comparing TSSs with transcripts is required, gff files of the transcripts need to be assigned.